-6. MINERAL INTERESTS (cont'd..)
+6. MINERAL INTERESTS (cont'd...)

 - c) On February 24, 2012, the Company delivered to Jervois the A\$1.43 million cash payment and an independent NI 43-101 report entitled "Technical Report on the Feasibility of the Nyngan Scandium Project" dated February 23, 2012 (the "Report"), which was compiled by SNC-Lavalin. - On February 27, 2012 EMC, received written notice from Jervois rejecting the Report for the stated reason that the Report does not fall within the definition of "Feasibility Study" provided in the Agreement.
 Jervois also returned the cash payment.
-The Company believes that it has fully met the conditions under the Agreement to earn its 50% joint venture interest in the Project and will take all lawful steps to secure its proprietary rights to the 50% joint venture interest.

-On March 23, 2012, the Company announced that, following discussions with Jervois, the parties agreed to engage in further without prejudice communications in an attempt to resolve the dispute.
+The Company believes that it has fully met the conditions under the Agreement to earn its 50% joint venture interest in the Project and will take all lawful steps to secure its proprietary rights to the 50% joint venture interest. - d) On March 23, 2012, the Company announced that, following discussions with Jervois, the parties agreed to engage in further without prejudice communications in an attempt to resolve the dispute.
 Those discussions have now ceased and on June 22, 2012, the Company received notification that Jervois had filed a lawsuit against it in the Supreme Court of Victoria, Australia.
-The lawsuit contends that JV Agreement was automatically terminated because the Report delivered by EMC failed to meet the standards set out in the agreement, The formal Dispute Notice has no force and effect as the JV Agreement was effectively terminated by Jervois and that EMC must remove legal claims placed on the Nyngan property by EMC that prevent Jervois from transferring property interests.
-EMC is taking all lawful steps to secure its proprietary rights to a 50% joint venture interest.
+The lawsuit contends that JV Agreement was automatically terminated because the Report delivered by EMC failed to meet the standards set out in the agreement and that EMC must remove legal claims placed on the Nyngan property by EMC that prevent Jervois from transferring property interests. - e) On 20 August 2012, EMC filed its formal defense and a counterclaim with the Supreme Court in Victoria, Australia.
+In its counterclaim, EMC has sought relief that includes: - a declaration that it satisfied the earn-in conditions set out in clause 6.2 of the Joint Venture Agreement, - a declaration that upon payment to Jervois of the sum of AUD1.3 million (plus GST), EMC is entitled to a 50% interest in the Joint Venture, and - damages to compensate EMC for the loss that it has suffered as a result of Jervois wrongfully treating the Joint Venture as terminated. - f) The Court directed that the proceeding first be referred to a court-approved mediation, assisted by an independent facilitator.
+The mediation took place on September 27, 2012.
+A settlement did not result.
+The Supreme Court proceedings will therefore continue, and EMC will vigorously prosecute its defense and counterclaim.

-Tordal and Evje-Iveland properties, Norway
+Tordal and Evie-Iveland properties, Norway